mamezou-tech/mamezou-tech-site/src/en/posts/nuxt3/nuxt3-routing.md

     └── [id].vue
 ```

-In Nuxt2, you used to prefix with an underscore as in `pages/details/_id.vue`, but in Nuxt3, you enclose the path parameter with `[]` as in `pages/details/[id].vue`.
+While Nuxt2 used an underscore as in `pages/details/_id.vue`, Nuxt3 has changed to enclose path parameters with `[]` as in `pages/details/[id].vue`.
 This style applies not only to file names but also to directory names.

-With this structure, Nuxt creates the following mappings:
+With this configuration, Nuxt creates the following mappings:

-- / -> pages/index.vue (no change)
+- / -> pages/index.vue (unchanged)
 - /details/:id -> pages/details/[id].vue

-The second definition becomes a dynamic route in Vue Router with the `id` parameter.
+The second definition becomes Vue Router's dynamic routing (`id` parameter).

-We will modify index.vue to use this path parameter.
+We modify index.vue to use this path parameter.

 ```html
 <script setup lang="ts">